peterhinch/micropython-async/v3/docs/GPS.md

 which communicate with the host via a UART.
 GPS [NMEA-0183] sentence parsing is based on this excellent library [micropyGPS].

-The code requires uasyncio V3.
+The code requires asyncio V3.
 Some modules can run under CPython: doing so requires Python V3.8 or later.

 The main modules have been tested on Pyboards and RP2 (Pico and Pico W).
 Since